When Did the Miracle of the Andes Happen?

 Passengers reported a host of terrifying conditions in the moments following the initial descent.
 The turbulence became even worse, and the plane shook violently and uncontrollably.
 Some of the team members tried to laugh it off, at least until the aircraft ground collision alarm sounded, which alerted everyone on board that impact was imminent.

-How Did the Miracle in the Andes Flight Crash?
+How Did the Miracle of the Andes Flight Crash?

 When Flight 571 crashed into the Andes Mountains, it made contact multiple times.
 The pilots were able to raise the nose of the plane above the mountains, but the first impact came when the tail did not clear the peaks.
 The second impact tore of the plane's right wing, which occurred with such force that it also tore off the rear portion of the fuselage.
 The fuselage is the main portion of the aircraft where passengers and many crew members are seated.
 The first fatalities were reported from this event: when the rear portion of the fuselage was torn off it left a huge hole in the aircraft, and 5 people fell through it.
 Those people included three passengers, the navigator, and the flight's steward.
 They were initially considered to be missing, although we now know they did not survive the impact.